Collecting High-Quality Interview Data

 6. Know the product you’re testing

 Sometimes you never know how an interview might progress.
 It’s very possible the system you’re testing encounters a problem or the participant inadvertently changes a setting.
-Stay sharp and pay attention for these possible scenarios; because if it happens, the moderator is responsible for ensuring the system runs smoothly and providing consistent conditions for each participant.
+Stay sharp and pay attention to these possible scenarios; because if it happens, the moderator is responsible for ensuring the system runs smoothly and providing consistent conditions for each participant.

 7. Establish a line of communication between moderator and notetaker

 If you’re like us and typically work as a team, listen up.
 Whenever possible, figure out a way for notetakers, stakeholders, clients, and other team members behind the scenes to communicate with the moderator.
-People observing from behind the two-way glass may notice something the moderator missed; they must have the ability to communicate that message to the moderator discretely.
+People observing from behind the two-way glass may notice something the moderator missed; they must have the ability to communicate that message to the moderator discreetly.

 In order to keep communication subtle, we have found that chat systems work well.
 To keep the participant from thinking we’re rudely texting or typing on their time, we usually go ahead and let them know we are using the chat for study purposes.
-Alternatively, Google documents/sheets enable not only chat, but allow you to write messages over the GoogleDrive cloud.
-With this tool, you can leave notes in specific places (along the script or moderator worksheet, for instance) for the moderator to find.
+Alternatively, Google documents/sheets enable not only chat but allow you to write messages over the GoogleDrive cloud.
+With this tool, you can leave notes in specific places (along with the script or moderator worksheet, for instance) for the moderator to find.

-8. Back up your note taker (Record the session)
+8. Backup your note taker (Record the session)